At Mesa Farm Market we serve our customers & our community:

 THE SUSTAINABLE FARMING SYSTEM AT MESA FARM

 Pasture is the foundation of the farm system at Mesa Farm.
 The pasture feeds the animals.
 While the animals are grazing on the pasture they drop manure back onto the pasture.
 The manure returns to the soil and enriches the soil.
 The enriched soil feeds the plants of the pasture.
 The animals also drop manure in the housing where they shelter.
 This manure is composted and integrated into the garden soil.
 The enriched garden soil feeds the plants.
 The plants feed us.
 We care for the animals.
 We work with fifty acres at Mesa Farm.
 We have one 45' x 25' greenhouse.
 We use this greenhouse to grow our vegetable transplants and also for the production of early tomatoes and other assorted vegetables.
-We also have a 72' x 30' high tunnel.
-We produce early greens and lettuce in the warm protection of this structure and later turn it into a shade structure where we are able to produce greens and lettuce in the cooler environment it offers.
 We have four acres of irrigated pasture where we grow the plants that provide substantial nutrients for the dairy goats.
 This pasture is maintained using a management intensive system.
 We use fences to enclose an area.
 The dairy goats are confined to this area.
 When the plants have been grazed to the optimal level, we move the goats to the next area.
 This management system mimics the natural system and serves to enhance the health of the pasture as well as the health of the animals.
 The goats are also allowed to free range on an additional area of brush and trees.
 We also integrate chickens and pigs into the management system.
 We use approximately one acre of ground for vegetable production.
 We use drip irrigation to water the garden.
 We have one acre of fruit trees.
 The orchard contains fifty fruit trees.
 Fruit is tricky around here, but if we are lucky we get some really tasty peaches and apples by mid summer.
 The process of establishing a truly sustainable farm is amazingly fun.
 The projects that we are working on and envision for the future are endless.
 There is great beauty and peace in a sustainable system.

 AT MESA FARM MARKET WE LOVE WHAT WE DO & WE THINK YOU WILL TOO.